obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Sanctum.md

 - **Accent Colors**:
     - Light Mode Accent Color
     - Dark Mode Accent Color
-    - Text accent hover color
+    - Text accent hover color: Color that displays when hovering elements that have the accent color by default (e.g. footnote numbers).
 - **Highlight Colors**: Set the colors for highlights and highlighted text!
-    - Highlight 1
+    - Highlight 1: The color of the highlight.
-    - Highlight 1 Text
+    - Highlight 1 Text: The color of highlighted text when hovered.
-    - Highlight 2
+    - Highlight 2: The color of the highlight.
-    - Highlight 2 Text
+    - Highlight 2 Text: The color of highlighted text when hovered.
-    - Highlight 3
+    - Highlight 3: The color of the highlight.
-    - Highlight 3 Text
+    - Highlight 3 Text: The color of highlighted text when hovered.
 - **Graph Colors**:
     - Active Note Node Color
     - Tag Node Color
     - Attachment Node Color

 **Typography**:
-- Preview Mode line width
+- Preview Mode line width: The maximum number of characters per line.
 - **Fonts**:
     - Preview Mode Font
     - Edit Mode Font